tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 [^kafkapartitions]: I've created a [simple kotlin script](https://github.com/tednaleid/kotlin-scripts/blob/master/scripts/kafkapartition.main.kts) that can determine the partition for a given key.
 [^gorydetailsmaxrequestsize]: If you want the gory details for where the producer calculates the uncompressed size of a record look at the [`KafkaProducer`](https://github.com/apache/kafka/blob/2.8/clients/src/main/java/org/apache/kafka/clients/producer/KafkaProducer.java#L937-L939) and [`AbstractRecords`](https://github.com/apache/kafka/blob/2.8/clients/src/main/java/org/apache/kafka/common/record/AbstractRecords.java#L135) classes.
+[^guaranteemessageorder]: Kafka translates this [setting to `guaranteeMessageOrder` on the `Sender` class](https://github.com/apache/kafka/blob/2.8/clients/src/main/java/org/apache/kafka/clients/producer/KafkaProducer.java#L475) and will "mute" other partitions from being sent while that one is in-flight.
 [^rackawareconsumer]: One caveat to this is if you're using Kafka's [rudimentary rack awareness feature](https://kafka.apache.org/documentation/#basic_ops_racks) with this, it is possible for the read to [come from a replica](https://cwiki.apache.org/confluence/display/KAFKA/KIP-392%3A+Allow+consumers+to+fetch+from+closest+replica) where the [`broker.rack`](https://kafka.apache.org/documentation.html#brokerconfigs_broker.rack) matches the [`client.rack`](https://kafka.apache.org/documentation.html#consumerconfigs_client.rack).